 Heirs of the Magi News Flash!

-***Year Three of Harry Potter - After the Epilogue has now been posted at FanFiction.net in time for Harry's 37th Birthday!
+***Year FOUR of Harry Potter - After the Epilogue has now been posted as of December 13, 2017 at FanFiction.net in time for Christmas!
 If you love my Harry Potter fan fiction stories as much as I do; check out this newest installment in the 'After the Epilogue' storyline!

 Thursday, May 31, 2012